NikolaiT/incolumitas/content/Security/detecing-proxies.md

 Browser -> Server with Proxy: `1100ms`
 Server -> External IP with Proxy: `120ms`

 Browser -> Server without Proxy: `136ms`
 Server -> External IP with Proxy: `20ms`

 Factor Proxy = `1100 / 120 = 9`
 Factor no Proxy = `136 / 20 = 6.8`

 Those are definitely not enough samples.
-I need to record real world samples with people all over the world visiting the above JavaScript.
+I needed to record real world samples with people all over the world visiting the above JavaScript.
+After having collected enough samples, I can definitely say that the `XMLHttpRequest` technique to measure latencies is too inaccurate.
+Therefore, the test site [https://bot.incolumitas.com/latency.html](https://bot.incolumitas.com/latency.html) is not usable to detect tunnels such as Proxies or VPN's.

-My assumption is: JavaScript latencies in the area of `1000ms` are way to large for normal browsing setups without a proxy.
-I think the largest JavaScript latencies will be between `100ms` and `400ms`, but not larger.

-Reason: The JavaScript mesaurement takes 2 RTT's.
-One RTT for the TCP/IP handshake  and one to for the HTTP request and response.

-What we measure with JavaScript is `2 * RTT` plus some constant clutter time that a browser needs.
-So maybe another 60ms.
-JavaScript `XMLHttpRequest` objects are far away low low level sockets.

-For the measurement without proxy: `(2 * 20) + 60 = 100ms`

-For the one with proxy: `(2 * 120) + 60 = 300ms` is much lower than `1100ms`.
-Therefore there is a proxy in between.

-## Collect enough normal un-proxied Latency Data

-In the next step it's time to obtain at least 100 samples for normal latencies without a proxy.

-Only when I know what normal unproxied traffic looks like, I can filter out proxied traffic.